 2GB MONEY NEWS

-ANDREW LEIGH, SHADOW ASSISTANT TREASURER: Pleasure, Ross.
+ANDREW LEIGH, SHADOW ASSISTANT MINISTER FOR TREASURY: Pleasure, Ross.
 Great to be with you.

 I acknowledge the Wurundjeri people of the Kulin Nation and pay respect to their elders.